-While this recipe will work with regular cocoa powder (or carob powder), I use raw cacao powder instead.
+While this recipe will work with regular cocoa powder (or carob powder), I prefer to use raw cacao powder instead.

 Raw cacao powder is a true superfood.
 Just 2 Tablespoons contain 170 mg of Magnesium (or 42% Daily Value ), 4 mg of Iron (or 22% DV) and 20 times more antioxidants than red wine or green tea.

 So this raw, vegan (or beegan, if you choose!), Paleo- and GAPS-friendly chocolate mousse is not only yummy, but also nutritious and allergen free.
 It also makes a rich, decadent, dairy-free cake frosting, too!